Thierry de Roucy

-Rev. Thierry de Roucy (born 1957, near Compiègne, France) is the founder and chairman of Heart's Home, a Catholic Movement which promotes a "Culture of Compassion".
+Thierry de Roucy (born 1957, in Noyon, France) was the founder and former chairman of Points Cœur (Heart's Home), a Catholic movement promoting a "Culture of Compassion".
+Convicted in 2011 by the Ecclesiastical Court of Lyon for sexual abuse and abuse of power, he was removed from the clerical state in 2018.
+All ecclesiastical structures of Points-Cœur were dissolved by 2020.

-In 2013, he was appointed as an Officer of the French order of the Légion d'Honneur.

-His work is inspired by the conviction that loneliness and the feeling of being unloved are the greatest poverties.
+Biography

-Thierry de Roucy was 18 when he entered the religious congregation of the Servants of Jesus and Mary in France.
+Thierry de Roucy was 18 when he entered the religious congregation of the Servants of Jesus and Mary at the Abbey of Ourscamp in France.
+He attended courses given by Thomas Philippe at "La Ferme" of L'Arche in Trosly-Breuil, near his hometown, and considered himself Philippe's spiritual son.
+Philippe had received repeated prohibitions from the Holy Office since 1956 for sexual abuse; later investigations confirmed that he had sexually abused women in the context of spiritual direction.
 He received his bachelor and master of Philosophy from the Institute of Comparative Philosophy in Paris.
 He is an alumnus of the Pontifical University of St. Thomas Aquinas Angelicum in Rome where he earned a Master of Theology.
 He was ordained a priest in 1983.
 From 1988 to 2001, he was the Superior General of his congregation.

-In 1990, he founded Points Cœur (Heart's Home), a movement striving to bring consolation and compassion to the most wounded people and to restore their dignity through friendship and grassroots services.
-Since the movement was founded, about 1,400 volunteers of 41 nationalities have been recruited, formed and sent forth by Heart's Home as of March 2013.
-At the request of former Heart's Home volunteers, Thierry de Roucy founded three new branches of the organization: in 1994, the Servants of God's Presence, a congregation of religious sisters affiliated with Heart's Home; in 1995, the Heart's Home Permanent Members - for lay consecrated men and women - and the Sacerdotal Molokai Fraternity - for seminarians and priests.
+In 1990, he founded Points Cœur (Heart's Home), inspired by the spirituality of Thomas Philippe, striving to bring consolation and compassion to the most wounded people and to restore their dignity through friendship and grassroots services.
+At the request of former Heart's Home volunteers, Thierry de Roucy founded three new branches of the organization: in 1994, the Servants of God's Presence, a congregation of religious sisters; in 1995, the Heart's Home Permanent Members — for lay consecrated men and women — and the Sacerdotal Molokai Fraternity — for seminarians and priests.

+In October 1994, he opened the Institut Thomas Philippe, a centre for philosophical and theological formation whose students studied the works and unpublished courses of the Dominican friar who had died a year earlier.

 Thierry de Roucy also founded a publishing house, "Les éditions du Serviteur", and published about 20 books including his own essays and translated works of Adrienne von Speyr, Hans Urs von Balthasar and Catherine Doherty (among others).
-Thierry de Roucy is invited all around the world to participate in conferences and to talk about Heart's Home.
-He has published several essays on spirituality and theology.

-In the United-States, Thierry de Roucy opened three centers: a Heart's Home in Brooklyn, New York, provides assistance and support to isolated and challenged individuals from local Housing Projects, Nursing Homes, Hospitals and Shelters; a Heart's Home on the campus of Gonzaga University, in Spokane, Washington; the International Center for a Culture of Compassion located upstate New York (United States).

-Today, Thierry de Roucy shares his time between the International Center for a Culture of Compassion. and his travels around the world to open new foundations and to visit the 41 Heart's Home houses and the 2 Heart's Home villages located in 23 countries as of March 2013.